N5GEH/n5geh.tools.entirety/docs/CONTRIBUTING.md

 4. Assign reviewer from the list of Reviewers.
 5. Once the Pull Request is approved by at least one reviewer, merge the branch to development, test if development branch is working as expected and delete the old branch.
-6. Updated development image will be automatically pushed to package registry when development branch will be updated.
+6. Updated development docker image will be automatically pushed to package registry when development branch will be updated.